Special Education Department

 Residential Treatment Center

 The Peoria Unified School District may place a student in a Residential Treatment Center (RTC) in order to provide special education and related services when all other placement options have been exhausted.
-Students who reside in a state-approved Residential Treatment Center are educated in a self-contained special education classroom located at the treatment center.
+Students who reside in a state-approved Residential Treatment Center are educated in a classroom located at the treatment center.
 Whether the student is placed in the RTC by the IEP team or the courts, Peoria Unified assigns a case manager to students whose families reside in the Peoria Unified District to provide representation at all meetings, to ensure the student's progress and determine reintegration plan to a less restrictive environment.

 Homebound instruction is provided for special education students who, because of medical problems documented by a physician, are either: